High Blood Pressure

 High Blood Pressure: The Link That Often Leads to Heart Disease and Stroke

-One in three Americans has high blood pressure, also known as hypertension, and 48 percent of those who have it do not have it under control.
-In fact, 36.2 percent of people with high blood pressure are unaware they even have the condition.
-With no visible symptoms, it is known as “The Silent Killer.”
-And certain populations, such as African Americans, are at higher risk than Caucasian or Hispanic populations.
+One in three Americans has hypertension — commonly known as high blood pressure — and 54 percent of those who have it do not have it under control.
+Unfortunately, about one in five adults in the U.S. who have high blood pressure do not even know they have it.
+Because it has no visible symptoms, it’s known as “The Silent Killer.”
+And certain ethnicities, such as African Americans, are at higher risk than Caucasian or Hispanic populations.

 Learn about high blood pressure, its causes, and what you can do to prevent or treat it.

 High blood pressure might be hereditary, so you could be genetically predisposed to developing it.
 But high blood pressure can also be brought on by things you can control: